 “You can’t help yourself.
 It’s a Watts family gene.”

 Then Stu comes up and we both jump on him and totally mess him up.
-He complains but I knew he liked being the focus again.
+He complains but I know he likes being the attention again.

 So starts the bromance of Stu and Mike.
 After dinners at both houses, and with approval of both parents, the boys are hanging out constantly.
 When Mike gets sick of Stu, he’d dresses him down.
 Stu amazes us by actually listening to him.
 They seem to egg each other on during the bike rides and soon they’re swimming in the same lane together.
 They push each other in their workouts.
 Scott and I laugh at the mini-me’s, seeing stupid things we had done being repeated.
 Scott and I face the problem of telling him he can’t have a sleepover until he stops being so gay in bed.